tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/introduction/introduction.md

 In order to perform these LCM operations almost no or minor configuration changes are required.
 This workshop will walk you through the steps to enable LCM operations in OCI and non-OCI Managed Instances.
 Next, you will learn how to install and remove a Java Runtime using OCI console.
 You will also get to verify the status of the work requests.
 Finally, the workshop will show you how to view and monitor Lifecycle Management requests.

-_Estimated Time:_ 80 minutes
+_Estimated Time:_ 195 minutes

 ### Objectives

+* Set up and enable Advanced Features on Java Management Service
-* Configure and verify the Managed Instance for LCM
+* Configure Post Install Actions and Install Java Runtimes
-* View and identify the Java Runtimes
+* Remove Java Runtimes
-* Understand LCM operations
 * Install Java Runtimes
-* Remove Java Runtimes
-* View and monitor LCM Work Requests
+* View and monitor Work Requests
+* Track Java Servers
+* Detect Java Libraries
+* Run Crypto Event Analysis
+* Run Java Flight Recorder

 ### Prerequisites